1967 – ‘OUR WORLD’ | PART TWO: ‘ALL YOU NEED IS LOVE’ | THE BBC O.B. AT ABBEY ROAD WITH THE BEATLES

 Although Steve Race was known as a ‘jazz commentator’, he composed some popular music himself and acknowledged that he was a Beatles fan and his remark was to try and give them some much needed ‘musical status’.

-I think that to regard his remark as being facetious shows that people fail to understand how much The Beatles music and the other ‘pop groups’ of the time were still seen as ‘the youngster’s music’, by what you’d call ‘the older generation’.
+I think that to regard his remark as being facetious shows that people fail to understand how much The Beatles music and the other ‘pop groups’ of the time were still seen as ‘the youngster’s music’, by ‘the older generation’.
 It was taking sometime before the music of groups like The Beatles would become accepted as something more than a ‘passing fad’.

 I think this sequence in ‘Our World’ really helped to place The Beatles into their rightful place along with other artists and make ‘popular music’ be appreciated more universally.